 Which is the best wormer to use for my pet?

 There are a number of ways to protect your pet from parasites and there is a useful summary here.
 There are many choices, but the drugs Milbemycin and Selemectin have a broad spectrum that takes care of hookworms, roundworms and prevents against heartworm.
 They are found in a number of medications, including Trifexis, which is an oral tablet that can be given to dogs, and Revolution, a topical medication that is available for both cats and dogs.
 Both of Trifexis and Revolution also prevent against fleas.

 It is also worth mentioning that while Revolution and Trifexis work well as a preventative, neither of these medications work against tape worms, which come from fleas.
 If your pet has tapeworms, it will need a dewormer with either Fenbendazole Panacur for dogs, or Praziquantal for cats which is in a number of other dewormers.

 So what now?

-If you aren’t sure whether your pet is protected from parasites, ask one of our vets for advice next time you visit one of our Campuses.
+If you aren’t sure whether your pet is protected from parasites, ask one of our vets for advice next time you visit your vet hospital.
 If your pet hasn’t had a heartworm treatment for more than 3 months, ask your vet to do a heartworm test before starting treatment.
-If you are a little late with your intestinal wormer, it is safe to give anytime and you might even see some worms in your pet’s faeces – that just tells you the worming is working!
+If you are a little late with your intestinal wormer, it is safe to give anytime and you might even see some worms in your pet’s droppings – that just tells you the worming is working!